-Unfortunately, it also seems very capable of suppressing just about anything else, exotic or native.
+Unfortunately, besides suppressing weeds, purple cudweed also seems very capable of suppressing just about anything else, exotic or native.
 Look at what it is doing to this lupine (with the blue flowers), turning its leaves as red as a beet in mid-April!